Our half-day Beginner Violin Class gives adult learners the best possible start in learning how to play the violin.

 No class in your region?
 Please email [email protected] to request a Beginner Violin Class in your city!

-dates and times for January 2018 will be available soon!
+dates and times for Spring/Summer 2018 will be available soon!

 ViolinSchool’s Beginner Violin Class was developed by renowned British violinist Simon Hewitt Jones, as part of his research at the Royal Academy of Music.